The 13 schools that still have a legit shot to make the College Football Playoff

 - source

-Key games remaining: Georgia is in the middle of a 4-game stretch against ranked opponents.
-It started with LSU but still has Florida, Kentucky, and Auburn.
-Only the Auburn game is at home.
+Key games remaining: Georgia is in the middle of a three-game stretch against ranked opponents.
+It started with LSU but they still have Florida and Kentucky, followed by Auburn at home.

-One thing to know: Yes, LSU just beat Georgia, but this is not about who the best teams are.
-This is about who has the best chance to make the playoff and Georgia still has the easier path to the playoff in the SEC East.
+One thing to know: Despite Georgia’s loss to LSU, they still have the better chance to make the playoff thanks to the easier path in the SEC East.

 5. Michigan